hashicorp/terraform-aws-consul-ecs/examples/admin-partitions/README.md

 # Consul on ECS - Admin Partitions and Namespaces

-This folder provides an example of using the Admin Partition and Namespace features Consul Enterprise on ECS.
+This folder provides an example of using Admin Partitions and Namespaces with Consul on ECS.

 ![Admin Partitions Example](context.png)